 What Suppy-Side Platforms really are?

 SSPs are platforms that offer ad technology (AdTech) which aids the supply side of digital transaction making.
 They facilitate publishers in selling ad space and, most of all, delivering and distributing ad inventory.
 When it comes to the digital ad ecosystem, SSPs are one of the leading players who are responsible for RTB transaction processing.
-Shortly speaking, Supply-Side Platforms connect with ad networks or through Ad Exchange with Demand-Side Platforms to sell ad inventory on behalf of publishers.
+Shortly speaking, Supply-Side Platform enables connecting to and managing multiple ad networks.
+It connects with Demand-Side Platforms through even multiple ad exchanges to sell ad inventory on behalf of publishers.

 Processes automated by SSP

-RTB Transactions – SSP sells publishers’ ad inventory to DSP through the agency of Ad Exchange.
+RTB Transactions – Supply-Side Platform sells publishers’ ad inventory to Demand-Side Platform through the agency of Ad Exchange.
 You can find more information about that in the article describing real-time bidding, which is fully dedicated to that particular topic.

 Selecting ad impressions from chosen regions – thanks to SSPs and DSPs, publisher is ensured that only partners from intended countries participate in the transaction processes.
 Some regions are simply too distant, making cooperation ineffective or even worthless due to the distance between transactional partners.
 The biggest problem, in that case, is diminishing market availability.
 All these countries that aren’t chosen are excluded from cooperation possibilities.

-Frequency capping – both SSP and DSP often synchronize and adjust cookies to limit the number of ad impressions.
+Frequency capping – both Supply-Side Platform and Demand-Side Platform often synchronize and adjust cookies to limit the number of ad impressions.
 It means that the system monitors and records the frequency of a given user’s visits, and on the basis of that, it sets restrictions for the next ad impressions, so the person doesn’t see the same ad creation over and over again.
 This obstacle in showing ads concerns all websites that are supposed to display an ad from a given DSP campaign.

 What’s the difference between DSP and SSP?